ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Logout

+`Navbar.vue`
-"We call the logout() of the Auth module.
-This will delete the user’s token from local storage and redirect the user to the homepage."
+We've also added the `logout` method that's triggered "of the Auth module, which deletes the JWT token from the local storage and redirects the user to the homepage.

 ```javascript
 methods: {